nf-core/oncoanalyser/docs/usage.md

 ### Sample setups

 Providing `sample_type` and `sequence_type` in different combinations allows `oncoanalyser` to run in different sample setups.
-The below samplesheets use BAM files, but different sample setups can also be specified for FASTQ or CRAM files.
+The below samplesheet examples use BAM files, but different sample setups can also be specified for FASTQ or CRAM files.

 #### Tumor/normal DNA
 ```csv title="samplesheet.tn_dna.csv"